hmuchalski/hmuchalski.github.io/opportunities.md

 ## Are You Interested?

-Undergraduate students who are interested in conducting research for credit or as an extracurricular activity should [contact me by e-mail][mailto] or talk to me in person.
+Undergraduate students who are interested in conducting research for credit should visit me during office hours (preferred) or contact me by e-mail.
 My office is in room 352 of the Science Building (Science 1).
-There is a selection process because the space in the research lab is limited.
 Although most students do not begin research until they have completed first semester of organic chemistry it is not a hard requirement.

 ## Expectations

-[Read this page][hmlab-os] to learn more about lab culture and what you can expect when you join our team.
+To learn more about lab culture and what you can expect when you join our team [read this page][hmlab-os] ([PDF][hmlab-os-pdf]).
 If you have questions, don't hesitate to ask Dr. Muchalski.

-[mailto]: mailto:hmuchalski@mail.fresnostate.edu?subject=ResearchOpportunity
 [hmlab-os]: /hmlab-standards.html
+[hmlab-os-pdf]: /HMLab-Operating-System.pdf